 In 2015, Gov. Pence signed SEA 380 into law.
 This bill was updated by 2017's Senate Enrolled Act 231.
-This important legislation established the creation of a state CIT Technical Assistance Center which is operated by NAMI Indiana with the support of the Division of Mental Health and Addiction and the Indiana Law Enforcement Training Board.
+This important legislation established the creation of a state CIT Technical Assistance Center operated by NAMI Indiana with the support of the Division of Mental Health and Addiction and the Indiana Law Enforcement Training Board.

 Where is CIT in Indiana?